PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Introduction

 The choice of using one large-radius jet instead of two small-radius jets in the boosted regime is motivated by several factors.
 When a heavy object identification or jet flavor identification algorithm is used to identify a large-radius jet, it can exploit not only the information of the two (or more) subjets contained in the jet, but also the correlations that exist between the kinematics of the hadronization products of the two (or more) quarks.
 In addition, the large-radius jet potentially encompasses soft radiations that may lie spatially between the subjets.
 The presence and kinematics of these particles may provide additional handles to discriminate resonant subjet pairs against non-resonant ones, as the former are expected to exhibit electrical charge and Quantum Chromodynamics (QCD) color recombination.
 Small-radius jets can also be used to reconstruct events in the boosted regime, but each jet must be flavor-tagged individually.
 This means that the flavor identification algorithm has access to the substructures of the small-radius jets individually and cannot take advantage of correlations between the constituents of the two jets, which inevitably results in loss of information.
 On the other hand, the large-radius jet approach is not suitable at low Lorentz-boosts of the Higgs boson as the decay products of the two quarks are expected to have a large angular separation.
 The event is therefore reconstructed with two small-radius jets.
 It can be noted that the resolved regime usually caters to a large fraction of potentially interesting physics processes (e.g. nearly 95\% of the signal in Ref. \citep{VHcc}) and hence the small-radius jet approach has the advantage of probing a large part of the signal phase space.

 We refer to the choice of using either two small-radius (e.g. AK4) jets \citep{Aad:2022aa}, or one large-radius (e.g. AK15) jet \citep{VHcc} per event as a choice of the event reconstruction strategy.
-This is different from choosing a jet tagging algorithm (e.g. Particle Transformer \citep{Qu:2022mxj}, ParticleTransformerAK4 \citep{CMS-DP-2022-050} used in the CMS experiment, GN1 \citep{ATL-PHYS-PUB-2022-027} used in the ATLAS experiment, etc.) to identify the jet content.
+This is different from choosing a jet tagging algorithm (e.g. ParticleNet \citep{Qu:2019gqs}, Particle Transformer \citep{Qu:2022mxj}, ParticleTransformerAK4 \citep{CMS-DP-2022-050} used in the CMS experiment, GN1 \citep{ATL-PHYS-PUB-2022-027} used in the ATLAS experiment, etc.) to identify the jet content.
 In this paper, we examine several reconstruction strategies and evaluate their performance relative to a fixed tagging algorithm.
-We propose a new event reconstruction strategy called \textbf{P}article \textbf{A}ngular-separation \textbf{I}ndependent \textbf{Re}sonant \textbf{D}i-jet (PAIReD jet) tagging.
-The goal of this strategy is to optimally exploit the available information in pairs of small-radius jets to identify resonant decays of heavy particles irrespective of the angular separation of the two decay products.
-This enables the flavor-tagging algorithms to exploit as much information as large-radius jet tagging algorithms typically have access to, without being restricted to a narrow range of the parent particle momentum.
+We propose a new event reconstruction strategy called \textbf{P}article \textbf{A}ngular-separation \textbf{I}ndependent \textbf{Re}sonant \textbf{D}i-jet (PAIReD jet) tagging, with the goal of optimally exploiting the available information in pairs of small-radius jets to identify resonant decays of heavy particles irrespective of the angular separation of the two decay products.
+This allows modern flavor-tagging algorithms to exploit as much information as large-radius jet tagging algorithms typically have access to, without being restricted to a narrow range of the parent particle momentum.

+Custom jets derived from reconstructed standard jets have been studied and utilized in experiments previously, for example, in the form of \emph{megajets} in supersymmetry searches \citep{CMS:2011xie,CMS:2014rcs} and reclustering large-radius jets by using properties of small-radius jets \citep{ATLAS:2013qzt,Nachman:2014kla,ATLAS-CONF-2017-062}.
+Methods to improve measurements involving dijet resonances using novel observables have also been proposed \citep{Izaguirre:2014ira}.